 German Railways

-As Content Lead, Linda Moehrs is responsible for the strategic development of content for the UX community.
-She anchors the team's strategic goals in Scompler and uses it in her day-to-day communication work.
+As Content Lead, Linda Moers is responsible for the strategic development of content for the UX community.
+She anchors the team's strategic goals in Scompler and uses them in her day-to-day communication work.
 She finds everything she needs for her communication in Scompler .

 Linda, you plan and produce your communication in Scompler every day.
 What has changed as a result?